elaverdiere1/Iaido-pose-classifier/README.md

 I included a jupyter notebook with some of my thought and a bit of exploration of the poseNet data that was used in the model for classification.

+The included video files show a student at my dojo trying the classifier on the kata to see how it performs with someone of a different body shape.

 # Conclusion

 Much of the work was done in a program call p5 and used javascript.
 The model used was the ml5 neural network. documentation for it can be found here https://learn.ml5js.org/docs/#/reference/neural-network.
 The training data was taken from my demonstration of the iaido kata and was used to classify the poses that could then be run by a student.
 The model was set to create 8 classified poses based on important points in the kata.
 I had to use a series of different models to try and get a good working model.